- Why do swimmer's tend to have the same type of posture?

 - What causes these posture imbalances?

 - Doesn't this posture help them swim faster?

 - What can swimmers do to improve their posture?

 Swimming develops strong muscles of the chest, back, arms, and shoulders but not the deep postural muscles of the hips and torso.
-Because you don't support your body weight against gravity while swimming the postural muscles and stability muscles get weaker over time.
+Because swimmers don't support their body weight against gravity while swimming the postural muscles and stability muscles get weaker over time.

 The classic swimmer's posture of thoracic flexion, rounded shoulders, and forward head are the main cause of swimmer's shoulder and the associated rotator cuff injuries, tendonitis, and degeneration.
 The better a swimmer's thoracic posture, shoulder position, scapular position, and head position is, the less likely they will get swimmer's shoulder.